libriscv/godot-sandbox/README.md

 This project implements editor support in Godot, meaning you can write C++ directly in the Godot editor, save it, and then run the game to see the change immediately.
 This is because on save we compile the C++ code automatically using Docker.

-However, if you need to compile C++ code locally because you want to use eg. VScode, you can compile like so:
+However, if you need to (or want to) compile C++ code locally because you want to use eg. VSCode, you can compile like so:

 ```sh
 cd my_godot_project